Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security

-This article explains an overview of the ChicagoID.
+This article gives an overview of the ChicagoID.

 Much of the business of administration of the University is managing information about its people.
-Large central systems like Payroll, Gargoyle, and Griffin, their Divisional counterparts, and myriads of departmental shadow systems, exist to enable management of a variety of programs and administrative functions at all levels.
+Large central systems like Workday, AIS, and Griffin, their divisional counterparts, and myriads of departmental shadow systems, exist to enable management of a variety of programs and administrative functions at all levels.

 The ChicagoID was designed to be used to indicate who a record in any of our systems pertains to; it is 8 digits followed by a letter (e.g., 12345678A).
 Everyone connected with the University is automatically assigned one: faculty, staff, students, hospital employees, lab school students beyond 6th grade, alumni; almost anyone for which there is any need to create a digital record.
 This is achieved by authoritatively housing the ChicagoID in the Master Constituency Database (MCDB), which is also the system of record for the CNetID.